Makeup Artistry Schools in Kentucky

 As a makeup artist, it's likely that you'll spend quite a bit of time doing makeup for special events.
 That's why your program may have a course in bridal makeup, in which you learn how to highlight a bride's features and create a look that will last through tears, dancing, and sweat.
 Many programs also include coursework in makeup artistry for television and movies.
 This may teach you how makeup shows up on camera and how you have to change your makeup application.
 Throughout the course of these classes, you may tackle advanced types of makeup artistry.
 For example, airbrush makeup can be an excellent skill to master.
 If you want to find the best makeup schools in California, we can help you request information.

 As a makeup artist, your income depends on several different factors.
 Makeup artists that work in theatre or film may earn much higher salaries than makeup artists that work with a variety of clients.
-O*Net reports that cosmetologists, including makeup artists that work at salons, tend to earn between $17,700 and $43,800 per year.
-They indicate an average salary of $22,900 per year (O*Net, 2013).
+ZipRecruiter indicates an average salary of $50,479 per year (2021).
 The job outlook for this field is very positive.
-Between 2010 and 2020, O*Net expects the demand for beauty professionals to increase by 19%, leading to over 1,500 new jobs per year (O*Net, 2010).
+Between 2016 and 2026, CareerOneStop expects the demand for beauty professionals to increase by 20% (2020).
 The salary range for theatrical and performance makeup artists goes from $25,000 to $128,300, with an average salary of $76,700 per year (O*Net, 2013).
 Since this is such a small part of the field, there are no job outlook statistics available.
 Graduates of makeup artist schools in California can enjoy a strong job outlook.
 To increase your earning potential, it's important to develop as many makeup skills as possible.
 If you can work with people of varying skin types and styles, you may build a large client base more quickly.